thomasridd/related-news-extension-api/README.md

-# node-js-getting-started
+# Related News api

-A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This is a quickly built api created for the second [Hack the Press](https://hackthepress.org/) hackathon

+The api supports a Chrome extension that adds a "related news" sidebar to your chrome browser.
+The

 ## Running Locally

+This api expands on a boilerplate Node.js app using [Express 4](http://expressjs.com/).

-Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.
+Make sure you have [Node.js](http://nodejs.org/) installed

 ```sh
 $ git clone https://github.com/heroku/node-js-getting-started.git # or clone your own fork